Confessions of a reluctant marketing entrepreneur

 However, as established entrepreneurs, we’re always adapting to survive, help others and maintain the passion for what we’re doing.
 Back in 2014 we added a new service and started to train people how to market themselves.
 We realised that entrepreneurs needed to reduce their overheads, as we had done, and that the best way to do this was to develop the skills to handle their own marketing.
 Social media, blogging, email marketing and networking can all be managed by the business owner, as long as they are given the right training and have the right mindset.
 To help, we hold group marketing training sessions, offer in house sessions for larger companies, online training, brainstorming and planning and regularly speak at conferences and events.
 Our aim is to give other entrepreneurs the confidence and the skills to promote their business.
 I find this a really rewarding side of our work and love seeing people have those lightbulb moments and be inspired.

-I hope that sharing our story can show fellow reluctant entrepreneurs that it is possible to build a successful business, with little investment, even in the difficult times we find ourselves in now.
+I hope that sharing our story can show fellow reluctant entrepreneurs that it is possible to build a successful business, with little investment, even in difficult times.
 It’s not easy, but our take away has to be – If we can do it, so can you!”

 Please contact us if you’d like to find out how we can train you to make this happen, or support you with your launch.
 Good luck – we believe in you!